vibhanshukeshari/MoodMast/README.md

-# MoodMast, Before commiting, make sure your code don't have any bug.
+# MoodMast, Before commiting, make sure your codes don't have any bug.
 Thanks- Vibhanshu keshari